 How out-of-pocket maximums interact with preventive care

-Here is where the WellthCare approach becomes a game-changer.
-In most traditional plans, preventive care is covered at 100% before you meet your deductible-so it does not add to your out-of-pocket spending.
+In most traditional plans, preventive care is covered at 100% before you meet your deductible — so it doesn't add to your out-of-pocket spending.
 But once you need any non-preventive service, you start paying toward your deductible and OOP max.
-That’s why many employees delay care: they fear the cost of hitting that limit.
+That's why many employees delay care: they fear the cost of hitting that limit.

 WellthCare changes this dynamic.
-Instead of waiting for an employee to get sick and then counting costs toward an OOP max, WellthCare’s system offers $0-copay care used first-delivered before any claims are filed against the major medical plan.
-This means employees get care sooner, stay healthier, and rarely, if ever, touch their deductible or OOP max.
-The result: lower overall claim costs, fewer employees hitting the OOP ceiling, and real wealth built from avoided healthcare waste.
+Instead of waiting for an employee to get sick and then counting costs toward an OOP max, WellthCare's system offers $0-copay care used first — delivered before any claims are filed against the major medical plan.
+That means employees get care sooner, stay healthier, and rarely touch their deductible or OOP max.
+The payoff?
+Lower overall claim costs, fewer employees hitting the OOP ceiling, and real wealth from avoided healthcare waste.

 Practical example of how the OOP max works